 3. I want to publish my next book by May 2020

-I’m making this public commitment to doing it, to help me focus on getting it done.
+I’m making this public commitment to help me focus on getting it done.
 I’m really excited about getting the book out there.
 Everyone needs to eat and my hope is that lots of people will find it to be a useful resource.

 Before you go

 Before I end this post I want to say that although it celebrates my highs of 2019, that of course there were also lows.
 It is easy to paint a picture of a perfect life online, but my life is far from perfect.
-I am blessed in lots and lots of ways, but I also have challenges like we all do.
+I am blessed in lots of ways, but I also have challenges, as we all do.

 Despite challenges whether personal, national or international, it is my hope that 2020 is a year that is filled with solutions!
 Let’s make this year, the year that we all take actions however big or small to help avert climate disaster and to make the world a better place for everyone.